Location: Echo Lake, Yukon

-Information: Solvest designed and constructed this beautiful system on a South facing, tin roof.
-We designed the system to be as aesthetically pleasing as possible and use the viable roof space to benefit the customer.
-Designed and constructed in 2016 this system took 3 days to install and has been producing energy ever since.
+Information: Solvest designed and constructed this beautiful system on a asphalt shingle roof.
+We carefully designed the system to avoid as much of the surrounding shade as possible and use the viable roof space to benefit the customer.
+Designed in 2018 and and constructed in 2019, this system took 3 days to install and has been producing energy ever since.

 Location: Whitehorse, Yukon

-Location: Fisher River Cree First Nations, Manitoba System Size: 1 MW Information: Solvest is currently working on installing our largest project to date .
-This system will cover 5 acres of land and produce 1 Megawatt of power.
-Utilizing a ground mount design Solvest is creating rows of panels facing South, to harness the most energy possible.
-This project is in partnership with the Fisher River Cree First Nations in Manitoba, it will use our expertise in solar system design and construction and will involve members of the Fisher River First Nations.
-Pictured here is our Operations Manager Michael Schultz helping with training before the construction begins.
+Location: Fisher River Cree First Nations, Manitoba System Size: 1 MW Information: Solvest installs utility-scale solar arrays across Canada. in 2018 Solvest installed the largest solar array in Manitoba for the Fisher River Cree First Nations.
+The system covers 5 acres of land and produces 1 Megawatt of power.
+Utilizing a ground mount design Solvest.
+This project was in partnership with the Fisher River Cree First Nations in Manitoba and used Solvests expertise in solar system design and construction.
+The project involved Solvest employees and local members of the Fisher River First Nations.

 Location: Takhini Hot Springs Rd, Yukon